hamyo1/xmlToCsvConverter/README.md

 ## Input Example

-The input XML file should have a structure similar to the following:
+The input XML file can have any xml structure the code is generic:

 ```
+for example here is xml input and output csv

 ```
 <?xml version="1.0"?>
 <Root>